 As most will know the PATH environment is a variable that get set every time you spawn a new session, login or source it by a group of system configuration files.
 These configuration files are basically read in the following sequence;

-• then every /etc/profile.d/*.sh file that your user has access to,
+file that your user has access to, - then

-• then /etc/profile.local if it exists (by default it won’t),
+if it exists (by default it won’t), - and finally by

 Every time you spawn a session or shell, the new shell process will inherit all the environment variables that have been provided by the configuration files above, what I mean is they have a flow on effect in that no one files dismisses the previous they build on each other.